Ryan O'Neal Business Systems Analyst

 Continental Materials uses the JD Edwards Super Backflush manufacturing module which provides the ability to complete parts against a particular work order.
-When Super Backflush is processed, the work order is automatically updated, the raw material is issued, time entry is processed, and the finished goods quantity is increased.
+When Super Backflush is processed, the work order is automatically updated, the raw material is issued, time entry is processed, and the quantity of the finished goods is increased.

 With the RFgen Sales Order process is now in production, Continental implemented a pick and ship process allowing them to pick confirm (hard commit the inventory) and ship confirms (relieve the inventory) from the warehouse.
 Several other business units at Continental now want to expand the RFgen footprint and deploy it for receiving and purchasing.